 Chapter 2: Best Moving Average for Day Trading

-There are literally an infinite number of moving averages.
+There is literally an infinite number of moving averages.

 There are weighted, simple, and exponential and to make matters more complicated you can select the period of your choice.

 With so many options, how do you know which is the best moving average for day trading?
 Since you are clearly reading this article for an answer, I will share my little secret.

 For day trading breakouts in the morning, the best moving average is the 10-period simple moving average.
 This is where, as you are reading this article, you ask the question why?

 Well, it is simple; first, if you are day trading breakouts in the morning you want to use a shorter period for your average.
 Reason being, you need to track price action closely, as breakouts will likely fail.
 Please do yourself a favor and never place a 50-period or 200-period moving average on a 5-minute chart.

 Once you start using larger periods this is a clear sign you are uncomfortable with the idea of active trading.

 Now, back to why the best moving average for day trading is the 10-period moving average is the best; it is one of the most popular moving average periods.
 The other one that comes in a close second is the 20-period.
 Again, the problem with the 20-period moving average is it is too large for trading breakouts.

 The 10-period moving average gives you enough room to allow your stock to trend, but it also does not make you so comfortable that you give away profits.